albertyumol/albertyumol.github.io/_posts/2019-03-09-SelectiveColorization.md

 <div id="fb-root"></div>
 <script async defer src="https://connect.facebook.net/en_US/sdk.js#xfbml=1&version=v3.2"></script>

+DISCLAIMER:

-DISCLAIMER: The tone that I used for this article doesn't necessarily reflect my personal tone.
-It's just that I have been reading a lot of Jessica Zafra columns lately and may have acquired her angsty writing style.
-I am a nice person, really.
+I have been reading a lot of Jessica Zafra's lately.
+I might have acquired her angsty writing style.
+Regardless, I am a nice person in general.

-I was not born with a gift from the arts.
-I have no sense of visual coordination, color matching and I can't even draw passable stick figures.
+I was not born with artistically coordinated hands.
+I can't even draw passable stick figures.
 My right hand sketches are practically as bad as my left.
-I wear the cringiest selection of clothes and fashion.
-Having a physics background only worsened this 'skill' as I was trained to assume and over simplify 3D moving objects as 1D dots and particles with hasty and crooked arrows.
+Having a physics background only worsened this 'skill' as I was trained to assume and over simplify 3D moving objects as 1D dots and particles connected with hasty crooked arrows.
+I find art fun but I guess it's not mutual.

-But I am also a self-proclaimed hipster.
-And being a hipster for me means there is no escaping art or at least pretend that I know something about it.
+However, in my reality, I am self-proclaimed hipster.
+And being a hipster means I need to try to be as artsy as possible.
+From dressing as outrageous as I can to dying my hair neon.
+Art has been where I vent most of my self expression.

+Anyway, makwento talaga ako at ang haba na nito.

+I find art fun

 I always wanted to be good at something artistically because obviously art is fun.
 This is my one step of fulfilling my dream of becoming a future Van Gogh.
 And I'm not pertaining to our sanity.

 Most of the time, I pester my photoshop savvy friends for the most menial photo editing tasks i.e. removing my ever present freckles and blemishes.
 Don't get me wrong.
 I am not vain at all.
 It's just that cameras don't hit my face at the right angles.
 Only till now have I built courage to explore image manipulation and finally do it myself.
 Surprisingly, it was not at all hard.
 I would not write a blog if it is so.
 Trust me.